kevinmulier/prompt-generator-stable-diffusion/README.md

 # Stable Diffusion and Midjourney Prompt Generator 📚

 Welcome to the Stable Diffusion and Midjourney Prompt Generator project.
-This comprehensive prompt generator is customized specifically for the AI art generators "Stable Diffusion" and "Midjourney."
-Offering versatility to users, it can generate prompts randomly or based on distinct parameters. 🎉
+This comprehensive prompt generator is customized specifically for the AI art generators "Stable Diffusion" and "Midjourney".
+Offering versatility to users, it can generate prompts randomly or based on distinct parameters.

 [Project Link: SDPromptGenerator](https://sdpromptsgenerator.netlify.app/)